LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 ---
 layout: post
 title:  Conformance
-description: Notes on the Conformance of the IBM FHIR Server
+description: Notes on the Conformance of the LinuxForHealth FHIR Server
-date:   2022-05-31
+date:   2022-06-31
 permalink: /conformance/
 ---

 # Conformance to the HL7 FHIR Specification
-The IBM FHIR Server aims to be a conformant implementation of the HL7 FHIR specification.
+The LinuxForHealth FHIR Server aims to be a conformant implementation of the HL7 FHIR specification.
 However, the FHIR specification is very broad and not all implementations are expected to implement every feature.
 We prioritize performance and configurability over spec coverage.

 ## Capability statement
 The HL7 FHIR specification defines [an interaction](https://hl7.org/fhir/R4B/http.html#capabilities) for retrieving a machine-readable description of the server's capabilities via the `[base]/metadata` endpoint.
-The IBM FHIR Server implements this interaction and generates a `CapabilityStatement` resource based on the combination of request headers and server configuration.
+The LinuxForHealth FHIR Server implements this interaction and generates a `CapabilityStatement` resource based on the combination of request headers and server configuration.
 The `CapabilityStatement` is suited for programatic use, whereas this document provides a human-readable summary with a focus on limitations, extensions, and deviations from the specification.

 ## FHIR Versions
-As of version 5.0.0, the IBM FHIR Server supports all resource types from HL7 FHIR version 4.3.0 (R4B).
+As of version 5.0.0, the LinuxForHealth FHIR Server supports all resource types from HL7 FHIR version 4.3.0 (R4B).
 Because this version of FHIR is almost entirely backwards compatible with version 4.0.1 (R4), we are able to serve as an R4-compliant server for [almost all](#unsupported-R4-resource-types) R4 resource types from the same server endpoints.

 Clients can request a specific FHIR version by using the specification-defined [`fhirVersion` MIME-type parameter](https://hl7.org/fhir/R4B/http.html#version-parameter) in their HTTP headers (`Content-Type` and `Accept`).
 The server will use version 4.0 by default, but can be configured to default to 4.3 instead.